GLUD/trascendentAR/docs/en/simple_app.md

 * The camera used is ARCamera, a variation of perspective camera.
 * Main class or _main_ as I called it, accepts a parameter ARToolKitManager in the constructor, this one is sent by AndroidLauncher.
 * Always check if armodule is running with `arManager.arRunning()`
-* G3DB is a 3D models format used by libGDX, it is posible to convert from other formats like FBX o OBJ a G3DB using [this libGDX tool](https://github.com/libgdx/fbx-conv).
+* G3DB is a 3D models format used by libGDX, it is posible to convert from other formats like FBX o OBJ to G3DB using [this libGDX tool](https://github.com/libgdx/fbx-conv).
 But beware of some limitationsm more information [here](https://github.com/libgdx/libgdx/wiki/Importing-Blender-models-in-LibGDX).

 ## Run the app